Johann Karl Burckhardt

 Johann Karl Burckhardt (30 April 1773 – 22 June 1825) was a German-born astronomer and mathematician.
 He later became a naturalized French citizen and became known as Jean Charles Burckhardt.
 He is remembered in particular for his work in fundamental astronomy, and for his lunar theory, which was in widespread use for the construction of navigational ephemerides of the Moon for much of the first half of the nineteenth century.

 Life and career

 Burckhardt was born in Leipzig, where he studied mathematics and astronomy.
 Later he became an assistant at the Gotha Observatory and studied under Franz Xaver von Zach.
-On von Zach's recommendation he joined the observatory of the École militaire in Paris, then directed by Jérôme Lalande.
-He was appointed as astronome-adjoint to the Bureau des Longitudes and received his letters of French naturalization as a French citizen in 1799, and was elected to the L'Institut National des Sciences et des Arts in 1804.
+On von Zach's recommendation, he joined the observatory of the École militaire in Paris, then directed by Jérôme Lalande.
+He was appointed as astronomer-adjoint to the Bureau des Longitudes and received his letters of French naturalization as a French citizen in 1799, and was elected to the L'Institut National des Sciences et des Arts in 1804.
 After Lalande's death in 1807, Burckhardt became director of the observatory at the École militaire.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1822.